 Step 3: Calculate Your Financial Goals

 Finally, you are left with the remainder of your money to use toward financial goals.
-This includes retirement, building an emergency fund, and any additional debt reduction efforts.
+This includes retirement, building an emergency fund, and any additional debt management efforts.
 You can either do some subtraction or stick to the same calculation method we have been using.

 $4,000 (monthly net income) x 0.20 = $800/month